The Right Amount Of Magnesium To Take For Deep Sleep — Sans Groggy Wakeup

 There are many types of magnesium supplements on the market, with magnesium glycinate being the most rigorously studied one for sleep.
 A combination of magnesium and the amino acid glycine, it's been shown to help with insomnia and stress management in clinical trials.*

 OK, I'm sold on magnesium glycinate.
 How much of it do I need to take to sleep better?

 The NIH recommends that adults cap their supplemental magnesium uptake (i.e., the amount we get in things other than food) at 350 mg per day—so you'll want to stay below that number.
 As long as you don't have impaired kidney function, taking slightly more magnesium than this won't necessarily be harmful, but it might cause unpleasant side effects like diarrhea and abdominal cramping—though these are more common with other forms of magnesium, like carbonate, chloride, gluconate, and oxide, than they are with magnesium glycinate.

 The deep and restorative sleep you've always dreamt about, featuring magnesium glycinate.*

-Luckily, it doesn't take much magnesium glycinate to reap the relaxing benefits. mbg worked with Rountree to develop our own targeted magnesium supplement, magnesium+, that comes in at 120 mg of magnesium glycinate per serving.
+Luckily, it doesn't take much magnesium glycinate to reap the relaxing benefits. mbg worked with Rountree to develop our own targeted magnesium supplement, sleep support+, that comes in at 120 mg of magnesium glycinate per serving.
 After four rigorous rounds of testing, we found this to be the sweet spot: It's enough to help the body and mind slow down after a long day but not too much to lead to a groggy morning.

 The supplement is fortified with pharmaGABA, a natural sleep enhancer, and jujube, a fruit used in traditional Chinese medicine for calming and sedation.
 As for how it should make you feel when you wake up?
 Rountree summed it up best: "You want to wake up feeling like something really beneficial happened.
 Like you had the best massage of your life."